 Scholarly Name: Most of the "J source" of Exodus

-He was the High Priest during the Return to Zion, and the first High Priest of the rebuilt temple.
+The High Priest during the Return to Zion, and the first High Priest of the rebuilt temple.
 Formulated a new covenant

 When: 538-510 BCE